ChiragGowda1704/CodeFury-Protons/README.md

-# Artist Showcase Platform 🎨
+# KalaSetu - Artist Showcase Platform 🎨

 A comprehensive platform for showcasing Indian folk art with ML-powered features including art style classification and style transfer. **Now powered by MongoDB for enhanced scalability and performance!**